Lilacina Empress Tree

 A real beauty in bloom, this showcase tree features bold panicles of lavender flowers before the leaves emerge; a tall, dense tree with coarse leaves, excellent as a shade tree for larger yards; leaves and fruit can be somewhat untidy in fall

 Lilacina Empress Tree is draped in stunning panicles of fragrant violet trumpet-shaped flowers with lavender overtones and purple throats rising above the foliage in mid spring before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The large fuzzy heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

 Lilacina Empress Tree is a deciduous tree with a more or less rounded form.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.